CAF stands for Caisses d'Allocations Familiales!

 It’s highly recommended to carry multiple copies of the passport and VISA in your school bag, You will need that every time in every formality here.
 Sometimes they will also ask for a copy of VISA along with passport.

 Though your school would have some integration with servicing agency (bank), it’s highly advisable to attach a certificate because every time this document would say about your student status.

 I have a very bad experience with different banking agencies--I have many accounts.

 Frustration and looking for better services made me have many bank accounts here!
 Don’t get the wrong ideas.
 I don’t have money. :P

 5. Rental agreement (a paper which says about your tenancy)

 It’s time to dig in deep with your landlord or student apartment to provide a paper (don’t forget this is an agreement and everything!) for you saying that you have been living here.)

 Kindly note that you will receive CAF allocation from the second month of your stay.
 You will not get any benefits for the first month!

-For example if you arrived here on 1st September and your contract starts from 1st September then you will get CAF benefits from 1st October.
+For example, if you arrived here on 1st September and your contract starts on 1st September then you will get CAF benefits from 1st October.
 Also, If you arrived in the last week of September then also, you would be receiving CAF from October since your contract is effective from September.

 Best of Luck!